General planning framework for a general teaching model

-- Continually decide How, when, and what to evaluate with the purpose of students having the ability to take their learning and apply it in the world outside the classroom and the self-efficacy to do so successfully.
+- Continually decide How, when, and what to evaluate with the purpose of learners having the ability to take their learning and apply it in the world outside the classroom and the self-efficacy to do so successfully.

 Information that may be missing can include:

-- What students are expected to learn
+- What learners are expected to learn.

-- How the information is of value or relevant
+- How the information is of value or relevant.

-- How the atmosphere contributes to the over goals of education
+- How the atmosphere contributes to the over goals of education.

-- How the teacher's educational philosophies fit with the plan and implementation
+- How the teacher's educational philosophies fit with the plan and implementation.

-- How the teacher will assess their overall success
+- How the teacher will assess their overall success.

 Outstanding teachers are continuously reflecting on their actions and how they facilitate learning.
 Educators reflect on how well they plan and instruct periodically and use that information to adjust the decisions they make.
-They do so before, during and after interacting with students.
+They do so before, during and after interacting with learners.
 Different questions and instruments can be used to check the comprehensiveness of this reflection.

 Select a set of ideas.
-Use the ideas to analyze the effects each will have on nurturing student actions in and beyond the intended topics and the effects they have on instruction with the teaching model.
+Use the ideas to analyze the effects each will have on nurturing learners actions in and beyond the intended topics and the effects they have on instruction with the teaching model.